piotrmiskiewicz/kyma-environment-broker/docs/contributor/05-20-e2e_tests.md

 ### Usage

 The test executes the following steps:
-1. Calls KEB endpoints with invalid networking parameters
+1. Calls KEB endpoints without an authorization token.
 2. Checks whether the call was rejected.
-3. Provisions a cluster with custom networking parameters.
-4. Deprovisions the cluster.

 ### Test execution

-1. Before you run the test, prepare the `.env` file based on the following [`.env.template`](/testing/e2e/skr/skr-networking-test/.env.template):
+1. Before you run the test, prepare the `.env` file based on the following [`.env.template`](/testing/e2e/skr/keb-endpoints-test/.env.template):
 2. To set up the environment variables in your system, run:

 ```bash